 Best Tour de France books (and other famous races)

-If you’re missing the Classics and worried about whether the Grand Tours will happen this year, these books about the Tour de France and other big-name races should be the perfect antidote!
+If you're missing cycling's big races, these books about the Tour de France and other big-name events should be the perfect antidote!

 If you’ve ever wanted to know more about the mythical Alpe d’Huez, this is the book for you!
 It contains 304 pages of detail on this 13.8 kilometre climb and its very famous 21 hairpins.
 The book goes into the history of the mountain in the Tour de France and the events that have unfurled on its slopes.
 It includes well-documented information, as well as the untold details